-Under the North American Free Trade Agreement (NAFTA), a NAFTA Investor may obtain a work permit without first obtaining a Labour Market Impact Assessment (LMIA).
+Under the Canada-United States-Mexico Agreement (CUSMA) a CUSMA Investor may obtain a work permit without first obtaining a Labour Market Impact Assessment (LMIA).

-- The company must have US or Mexican citizenship nationality (a majority of the company must be owned by persons of American or Mexican citizenship);
+- The company must have US or Mexican citizenship (a majority of the company must be owned by persons of American or Mexican citizenship);

 In order for the investment to be considered “substantial”, it must be weighed against the total value of the business in question, or the amount normally required in establishing a venture of that nature.
 A determination must be made as to whether the investment is considered proportional to the total investment.

 In order to be “developing and directing” the business, the CUSMA Investor must also demonstrate that they have a controlling stake in the company.

 As an employee of the company, a CUSMA Investor must demonstrate that their primary tasks are to direct, control, and guide employees.
 Several factors are taken into consideration when determining whether an Investor falls under this label, such as their title, their place within the company’s hierarchy, their job duties, etc. Generally, CUSMA Investors do not usually partake in the company’s hands-on activities.